fbpx Top

 Adult Transition Classroom Tour

 Here’s an overview of my classroom – as you can see I have group tables.
 Here’s why I have my students at group tables… It promotes socialization & makes for a great opportunity to practice personal space within a small space.
-When you go out into the community to an even (such as a wedding, restaurant, workplace training…etc), you rarely ever get your own table/desk to sit at, you are often sitting with a group of people (whether you know them or not).
+When you go out into the community to an event (such as a wedding, restaurant, workplace training…etc), you rarely ever get your own table/desk to sit at, you are often sitting with a group of people (whether you know them or not).

 Sitting with a group of people can be a hard and uncomfortable task for many of our students, so before they graduate, it is a huge goal of mine to make them feel comfortable in this type of setting.
 Having group tables also makes life so much easier when doing lessons or rotations.
 I can group students into similar levels at each table, and have a para or myself work with several students at once.
-I do have a few desks in the back available for students that want to sit at their own desk and are working on sitting with a group during structured activities throughout the day.
+I do have a few desks in the back available for students who want to sit at their own desks and are working on sitting with a group during structured activities throughout the day.

 Thank you SO MUCH for joining me on this classroom tour, I hope that you were able to learn something new or find a new idea to implement in the fall!